telerik/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/grid.md

 ---
 title: Grid
 page_title: Grid | UI for ASP.NET Core HtmlHelpers
-description: "Learn the basics when working with the Grid Html helper for ASP.NET Core (MVC 6 or ASP.NET Core MVC)."
+description: "Learn the basics when working with the Grid HtmlHelper for ASP.NET Core (MVC 6 or ASP.NET Core MVC)."
 slug: htmlhelpers_grid_aspnetcore
 ---

-# Grid HtmlHelper
+# Grid HtmlHelper Overview

 The Grid HtmlHelper extension is a server-side wrapper for the [Kendo UI Grid](https://demos.telerik.com/kendo-ui/grid/index) widget.